The Keyrenter Story

 In 2011, Aaron and Nate changed their business name from Premier to Keyrenter Property Management.
 By the end of 2013, they represented around 350 property owners along the Wasatch Front.
 With only seven employees, Keyrenter was able to provide 24/7 property management services to over 700 people.

 How was this possible?
 Keyrenter is high-tech as far as property management goes.
 Our automation, technology and “anti-chaos” proprietary software allows the company to manage far more properties with fewer people, in less time and for less money.
 Using innovative techniques like virtual tours and QR code-triggered property viewings dramatically reduce the number of in-person tours and the time property managers need to spend to secure a lease agreement.
 By leveraging these kinds of solutions, Keyrenter has vowed to stay ahead of the pack.

-To continue growing the business, Keyrenter launched a comprehensive digital marketing strategy that combines search engine optimization, pay-per-click advertising, social media and content marketing.
+To continue growing the business, Keyrenter launched a comprehensive digital marketing strategy that combines search engine optimization, pay-per-click advertising, social media, and content marketing.
 This approach helped attract new property owners, investors and tenants and develop a strong brand identity that the business still relies on today.

 Expanding Keyrenter through Franchising

 In 2013, Aaron and Nate recognized that the larger property management industry suffered from the same problems they had experienced when initially developing their business.
-With their systems firmly in place and a track record of success established, they decided to launch the Keyrenter franchise concept in order to bring top-quality property management services to markets across the country.
+With their systems firmly in place and a track record of success established, they decided to launch the Keyrenter franchise concept to bring top-quality property management services to markets across the country.